labgem/PANORAMA/docs/user/detection.md

 2. Load System Models

-   The models are parsed from a list provided by --models.
+   The models are parsed from a list provided by `--models`.

 3. Search for System Units

    For each functional unit of each model:
    1. Gene families are matched based on annotation metadata.
-   2. A context graph is built based on gene neighborhood (window, transitivity).
+   2. A context graph is built based on the gene neighborhood (window, transitivity).
    3. Jaccard similarity filters edges in the graph.
    4. Connected components are checked for necessary and forbidden families.